-The funding landscape for active travel has changed following the government's publication of the Gear Change report in 2020, which promised £2 billion of funding for cycling and walking.
+The funding landscape for active travel has changed following the government's publication of the Gear Change83 report in 2020, which promised £2 billion of funding for cycling and walking.
 Some of this can be directly accessed by local authorities, such as the Capability Fund, which supports infrastructure improvements and behaviour change initiatives.
 Funding from the main capital projects pot is dependent on the quality of infrastructure projects drawn up by the authority, including whether these comply with the new LTN 1/20 design standard for active travel.

 Gear Change aims to address some of the barriers highlighted by local authorities, including increased funding, increasing staff capacity, design guidance to plan separated cycling routes, and new funding assessment mechanisms.
 As of early 2023, additional funding has been announced for officer and councillor training, LCWIP development, public engagement and other initiatives at local authority level.
+A new body, Active Travel England (ATE) has

-83 https://assets.publishing.service.gov.uk/government/ uploads/system/uploads/attachment\data/file/904146/gearchange-a-bold-vision-for-cycling-and-walking.pdf
+83 https://assets.publishing.service.gov.uk/government/ uploads/system/uploads/attachment_data/file/904146/gearchange-a-bold-vision-for-cycling-and-walking.pdf been set up to support local authorities, and can also influence local authorities' overall transport funding, depending on whether projects meet standards of provision for active travel.
+ATE is also a statutory consultee on planning applications for developments above a certain size and highways.